Fiber Content: 100% Linen

 Its natural properties: Linen is one of the most hardworking fabrics we use.
 It is extremely durable by nature, and is even stronger wet than dry.
 Because of the length of the raw strands combined with their thickness, linen is considered the strongest natural fiber.
 It rarely pills, as pilling is caused by the ends of fibers pulling up from the strand of yarn.
 Linen fibers are long and have fewer ends in each strand to pull up.
-Linen is very resistant to damage from abrasion, and does well in high-friction applications.
+Linen is very resistant to damage from abrasion.
 Linen can feel coarser or more brittle at first, but softens and supples over time with wear.
 It wrinkles and rumples easily, and has visible natural texture.
 It biodegrades extremely quickly and cleanly (synthetics take between 300-600 years to breakdown, and release chemicals into the soil as they do so).
 It is highly absorbent, and is one of the best natural fibers at wicking away moisture without feeling damp.
 Lignan, a natural resin found in linen fiber, helps prevent bacterial growth and keep linen odor free.
 The linen fibers are hollow, making them excellent fabrics for moving moisture and air.
 They feel cool in the summer and retain warm air in the winter.

 Where it’s made: Japan